04 The Miller’s Daughter

 “I rescued her when she and I were young.
 Dragoons form bonds with their rescuers,” said Josah.

 “Are you from Bon Abbi?” asked Dali.
-“My family has been here for nine seasons, and I don’t seem to recognize you.”
+“My family has been here for seven seasons, and I don’t seem to recognize you.”

 Josah ignored the question.
 “We are heading out to Bon Abbi, and may not return here, once we complete our business.
 We plan to leave by way of the Valley.
 You won’t see us again.”